-Under the COPS Office TRGP program, your agency is required to establish and maintain accounting systems and financial records to accurately account for funds awarded and disbursed.
+As an award recipient of this COPS Office award program, your agency is required to establish and maintain accounting systems and financial records to accurately account for funds awarded and disbursed.
 These records must include both federal funds and any local funds contributed to this project.